-Student Success Progress Team (SSPT)
+Student Success and Progress Team (SSPT)

-A Student Success Team (SSPT) is automatically formed for each student who struggles to meet academic and/or behavior expectations.
-SSPTs are held throughout the year in 5 to 8 week intervals in order to continuously determine the appropriate educational support the student may need.
-An SSPT consists of the counselor, teacher(s), administrator(s), and parent(s).
-At least one member of the SSPT team will join a repeating student's conference each quarter.
-After the initial SSPT, team members reconvene to discuss progress and make necessary changes to student supports.
-If a student continues to struggle despite various accommodations and supports, the school and/or parent may request an evaluation for special education (also known as inclusive education) eligibility.
+A Student Success Team (SSPT) is automatically formed for each student who is at risk of repeating a grade level.
+SSPTs are held throughout the year in order to continuously determine the appropriate educational supports the student may need.
+An SSPT consists of the Principal, teachers, and parents.
+At least one member of the SSPT or Counselor will join a repeating student's conference each quarter.
+After the initial SSPT, team members reconvene to discuss progress.
+Continuous revisions of the SSPT are done in order to determine which supports work best.
+If a student continues to struggle despite various accommodations and supports, the school and, or parent, may request an evaluation for special education eligibility.